-Sen. Cantwell pushes for more NASA money that could help Bezos’s Blue Origin with lunar lander contract
+Sen. Cantwell pushes for more NASA money that could help Bezos’s Blue Origin with lunar-lander contract

 Having two winners had been NASA’s intent from the start.
 It had chosen all three companies, Blue Origin, Dynetics and SpaceX, for the initial phase of the contract and was expected to choose two of them to build the lunar lander.
 In the initial round, Blue Origin won the biggest award: $579 million.
 Dynetics, which had partnered with Sierra Nevada, received $253 million.
 SpaceX won the smallest amount, $135 million.

-In other major human spaceflight programs, NASA has chosen multiple providers to foster competition and to ensure that it has redundancy in case one company falters.
+In other major human-spaceflight programs, NASA has chosen multiple providers to foster competition and to ensure that it has redundancy in case one company falters.
 NASA chose two companies for its “commercial crew” program, SpaceX and Boeing, to fly its astronauts to the International Space Station.
 Many initially thought Boeing would fly first.
 But it ran into technical problems with its Starliner spacecraft and still has not flown crew members.
 SpaceX, by contrast, flew its first mission with astronauts last year and has flown two more since.

 NASA has said that SpaceX’s contract is only for the first mission with astronauts to the moon and that it would set up a competition for additional flights there.
 That is something Nelson, who was sworn in as NASA administrator last week, has said he would make a top priority.

-“What I have to do is to try to get the Congress to come up with the funds so that you can have a vigorous competition for all the other flights,” he said in an interview Monday.
+“What I have to do is to try to get the Congress to come up with the funds so that you can have a vigorous competition for all the other flights,” he said Monday.

 Alan Chvotkin, a partner at Nichols Liu, a law firm that deals with government contracting, said NASA could easily add another winner to the program, noting that the procurement was set up from the beginning to have more than one award.